Note: This document is subject to change, as errors are found and corrected, and rules sometimes change. Be sure you have the latest available copy.

 |wagon||50||200 (with horse)|

 Since regions are hexagonal, each region has six neighbouring regions to the north, northeast, southeast, south, southwest and northwest.
 Moving from one region to another normally takes one movement point, except that the following terrain types take two movement points for riding or walking units to enter: Forest, Mountain, Swamp, Jungle, and Tundra.
 Also, during certain seasons (depending on the latitude of the region), all units (including flying ones) have a harder time and travel will take twice as many movement points as normal, as freezing weather makes travel difficult; in the tropics, seasonal hurricane winds and torrential rains have a similar effect.
-Units may not move through ocean regions without using the SAIL order.
+Units may not move through ocean regions without using the SAIL order unless they are capable of flight, and even then, flying units must end their movement on land or else drown.

 Units may also enter or exit structures while moving.
 Moving into or out of a structure does not use any movement points at all.
 Note that a unit can also use the ENTER and LEAVE orders to move in and out of structures, without issuing a MOVE order.
 The unit can also use the MOVE order to enter or leave a structure.